Tom Bratrud

 Research

-His research in Vanuatu, based on fieldwork since 2010, focuses on the intersection of religion, morality, and the politics of land.
+My research in Vanuatu, based on fieldwork since 2010, focuses on the intersection of religion, morality, and the politics of land.
 This work has resulted in the monograph Fire on the Island: Fear, Hope and a Christian Revival in Vanuatu.
 The book examines a startling child-led Christian revival movement that developed on Ahamb Island in 2014 as a social and ethical reform in the wake of enduring political disputes.
 However, the movement took a dramatic turn when two men, accused of being sorcerers responsible for many of the community’s problems, were murdered.
-The book’s main theoretical contribution concerns how fear and hope are powerful sentiments that work together to become a potent driving force for change, but where the outcome can easily escape the initiators' control.
-Other publications include articles on climate change and the question of relocation, the complexity of turning social values into practice, negotiations of kin boundaries in contexts of scarcity, how rituals may become disruptive and problematic, and the special issue Dependence in Oceania (co-edited with Keir Martin and Ingjerd Hoëm).
+The book’s main theoretical contribution concerns how fear and hope are powerful and intertwined sentiments that can become a potent driving force for change, but where the outcomes may easily escape the initiators' control.

 Teaching